h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Importing H2O Mojo
 ------------------

-H2O Mojo can be imported to Sparkling Water from all data sources Spark supports such as local file, S3 or HDFS and the semantics of the import is the same as in the Spark API.
+H2O Mojo can be imported to Sparkling Water from all data sources supported by Apache Spark such as local file, S3 or HDFS and the semantics of the import is the same as in the Spark API.